valeriemagalong/Val-Practices-Python/README.md

 # 👩🏻‍💻 I practice Python!

-## A collection of Jupyter notebooks and their HTML renderings, showcasing my journey in learning Python for data analytics.
+## A collection of Jupyter notebooks showcasing my journey in learning Python for data analytics.

 This repository was created and continually updated while I was learning Python fundamentals at Fullstack Academy DATA (in partnership with NYC Tech Talent Pipeline).
 I aimed to gain mastery over the following data analysis and visualization modules: